Scientific Discovery in the Age of AI and Supercomputing: Data construction

 \texttt{Yes | "The large-scale simulations were performed on the 'Titan' supercomputer located at the Oak Ridge Leadership Computing Facility."}

 \texttt{Example Response 2 (HPC Not Explicitly Mentioned or Ambiguous):}

 \texttt{No | No explicit mention found.} \end{sloppypar} \end{quote}

 Under this definition, 195 papers (10.5\%) in the full-text subsample were confirmed by the LLM as having used an HPC resource.
 Among these 195 HPC-using papers, 137 were also captured by our acknowledgment-based keyword search, yielding a recall rate of 70\%.
 We manually examined the remaining 58 cases and confirmed that they were genuine HPC-using papers that the keyword search missed because the relevant statements occurred in the methods or results sections, not in the acknowledgments.
 After applying a minimum-length filter (20 words or 200 characters) to avoid truncated texts, we found no false positives—that is, no papers flagged by the keyword method that the LLM rejected as non-HPC-using.
-Finally, we observed no systematic disciplinary pattern among the false negatives, suggesting that the missing cases are not concentrated in specific subject areas. \\
+Finally, across novelty, citation impact, and disciplinary composition, we find no statistically significant evidence that the false negatives are concentrated in particular fields or types of papers (Table~\ref{tab:hpc_validation_tests}). \\

 \textbf{University of Turin}.
 We repeated the same validation procedure for the HPC4AI facility at UNITO.
 Since its opening in 2020, 111 researchers have been granted access to the facility (the University of Torino has another HPC for which we do not have information).
 We matched 66 of these users to Scopus author IDs, who together produced 1,477 publications.
 From this corpus, we retrieved the full texts of 261 papers (17.7\%).
 As with the UNISTRA sample, we verified that the subset is representative: full-text availability is stable across years, citation patterns closely mirror the full corpus, and the distribution across major subject areas shows no systematic deviation.
 We therefore consider this sample suitable for further analysis.